-The high-ranking al-Qaeda in the Arabian Peninsula (AQAP) operative targeted in a May 2020 airstrike in Yemen has been identified as Abdullah al-Maliki, who acted as a point of contact for December 2019 Pensacola Naval Air Base shooter Muhammad al-Shamrani.
+The high-ranking al-Qaeda in the Arabian Peninsula (AQAP) operative targeted in a May 2020 airstrike in Yemen has been identified as Abdullah al-Maliki, who acted as a point of contact for the December 2019 Pensacola Naval Air Base shooter Muhammad al-Shamrani, a Saudi Arabian.

 In a joint press conference between Attorney General William Barr and FBI Director Christopher Wray on May 18, 2020, both described how investigators gained access to Shamrani’s phones to identify Maliki, who worked within AQAP’s media operations, among other roles.
 While speaking to the “invaluable” information obtained from Shamrani’s phones, Barr confirmed, “A counterterrorism operation targeting AQAP operative Abdullah al-Maliki, one of al-Shamrani’s overseas associates, was recently conducted in Yemen.”